idaholab/moose/python/MooseDocs/test/content/extensions/taggingThree.md

 !tagger tagging_one application:test_two foo:bas simulation_type:triage fiscal_year:2024
 ```

-This syntax tests for a duplicated name identifier in the standard syntax.
+This syntax tests for a duplicated name identifier in the standard syntax, which presents as a warning
+with no addition to the tag list.

 See the other tagging pages: